-10 Mistakes You Will Make as a Fresher in UNN
+10 Mistakes You Will Make as a Fresher in AEFUNAI

-If you take your time to read this, you will be just fine for your first year in Nigeria’s only University.
+If you take your time to read this, you will be just fine for your first year in AEFUNAI or any Nigeria’s University.

 Making mistakes is all part of the freshers’ experience.
 But your life will be a whole lot easier if you know the pitfalls lying ahead.
 I’m a third year student in the den and I’ve come to learn that the ‘lions and lionesses’ you hear in the den are not actually the students; they are real lions in the form of tough courses, tough lecturers, tough rents, tough problems and even tough weather.
 You get to become a proper lion/lioness when you finally overcome all these.

 It starts from home.

 Don’t pack too much.
 Some freshers with their loads be looking like people off for an exile in Mars!
 Trust me, if you’re an English student for instance, you really won’t be needing your secondary school geometry kit Bring the necessities

 For those who will be staying in the hostel, this will be totally left to providence, (and brothers and sisters, say a little prayer on that).
 If however, you are planning to live off K, you might want to find a roommate to cut down the high cost of rent and save your parents some blushes.
 You will quickly make a lot of friends who will appear cool and stuff, but for your future sanity, give it some time before figuring out who your housemate could be, before you make your first year miserable already.

 Ignoring the non-drinking events.